secret-family-recipe-s-cookbook/cookbook-UI-Jason/README.md

 - Your marketing website must be hosted on a hosting platform like "Netlify" or "Github Pages".

-Hosted on Netlify at https://family-recipe-cookbook.netlify.com/index.html
+Hosted on Netlify at https://family-recipe-cookbook.netlify.com/index.html.
+Linked to Git repo to auto-update.

-- For this Marketing site's home page you need to have content and copy that relates to the product that your team is workinfg on.
+- For this Marketing site's home page you need to have content and copy that relates to the product that your team is working on.
 - Descriptions about the product and about the features it provides would be key.

-Copy and related pictures created.
+Marketing copy and related pictures added using unsplash and pexels.

 - For a second page, you could do an about us section that includes images of the members of your team, and links to one another's socials/Github.